magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 * the `handler` is just a list of routes;
 * we defined four routes:
-  * the `GET` macro from the `compojure.core` namespace has been used to return the `Hello from Compojure` text when a client ask for the `http://localhost:3000/` URL;
+  * the `GET` macro from the `compojure.core` namespace has been used to return the `Hello from Compojure` text when a client asks for the `http://localhost:3000/` URL;
-  * the `files` function, defined in the `compojure.route` namespace, has been used for serving static file from the `target` directory, accordingly to the directory we previously set for the `target-path`;
+  * the `files` function, defined in the `compojure.route` namespace, is used for serving static files from the `target` directory, accordingly to the directory we previously set for the `target-path`;
   * the `resources` function, defined in the `compojure.route` namespace as well, has been used for serving resources living in the classpath accordingly to the `target-path` we previously set in the `build.boot` file;
-  * finally we used the `not-found` function to return a `Page Not Found` page for any request which has not been found neither by the `files` or the `resources` functions.
+  * finally we used the `not-found` function to return `Page Not Found` for any request not matching any of the previous routes.

-We're now ready to verify if our set up is still able to serve the `shopping.html` and the `index.html` pages.
+We're now ready to verify that our setup is still able to serve the `shopping.html` and the `index.html` pages.

 Start the IFDE as usual: